letoram/durden/setup.md

 [arcan-SDL2](https://github.com/letoram/SDL2).
 See the README.md in that
 project for more detail.

-For wayland support, there is very basic 'waybridge' in the src/tools/waybridge source tree, with progress being tracked on the [wiki](https://github.com/letoram/arcan/wiki/Wayland).
+For Wayland support, there is very basic 'waybridge' in the src/tools/waybridge source tree, with progress being tracked on the [wiki](https://github.com/letoram/arcan/wiki/Wayland).